FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/vision_processor_init/vision-processor-init.rst

 - **Step 1.** *Optional:*

   - Supplement the default **AprilTag Library** with additional tags.
-This task is not shown in the FTC Sample OpModes, and is covered at the **Library** page (not here).
+This task is not shown in the Sample OpModes, and is covered at the **Library** page (not here).

 - **Step 2.** *Required:*